zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         <copy>{bucketName:[A-Za-z0-9\.\-_]+}/{logicalEntity:[^/]+}/\S+$</copy>
         ```

         >**Note:** You can click **View Pattern Examples** for examples on filenames, pattern expressions, and the logical data entity names that are derived based on the pattern expression.
-The examples show both

        Here's the explanation of the preceding regular expression: